 A BioBlitz is a period of intensive and collaborative cataloguing of the plant and animal life in a specific area.
-Some BioBlitzes are open to the public, but our BioBlitz is for Macaulay sophomores, who will be guided by scientific experts and other knowledgeable volunteers to complete the BioBlitz.
+Some BioBlitzes are open to the public, but our 2016 BioBlitz is for Macaulay sophomores and invited guests of Brooklyn Bridge Park, who will be guided by scientific experts and other knowledgeable volunteers to complete the BioBlitz.

 Here’s a nice short video showing a BioBlitz in McLaren Park in San Francisco.

-No, we don’t expect you to be in a 24 hour endurance event!
+No, this is not a 24 hour endurance event for students!
 Students sign up for one shift.
-Most shifts are about three hours long.
-During your shift, you will work in a team to catalogue a particular type of life in the Garden.
+Most shifts are about 3 hours long, not including transportation.
+During your shift, you will work in a team to catalogue a particular type of life in the park.
 You will have directions and guidance.

-This event is for Macaulay sophomores (that’s the class of 2018).
-If you are a Macaulay sophomore, this is a required event and registration is required.
-When it is time to register, sign up for one and only one slot.
+This event is for Macaulay sophomores (that’s the class of 2019) and invited participants from Brooklyn Bridge Park.
+If you are a Macaulay sophomore, this is a required event and you must register in advance.
+When it is time to register, sign up for one (and only one) slot.
+Registration will open in August 2016.
 All slots are first-come, first-served.
 You will be assigned to a survey team at the BioBlitz.

 If you have an iPhone or Android, please download iNaturalist and bring your device!

 You will be working outside, and that could include work on the ground.
-In other words, your clothes could get dirty.
+In other words, your clothes could get wet and dirty.
 The BioBlitz goes on rain or shine, so dress for being outside in the weather that is expected.
 For safety reasons, you must wear sturdy, closed-toe shoes and clothing that covers your legs.
 Do not wear shorts, short skirts, sandals, flip-flops, high heels etc. And don’t forget sunscreen, bug spray, and rain gear if necessary!